Argentina flag Argentina: Investing in Argentina

 FDI in Figures

 The Argentine government actively seeks foreign direct investment, but economic insecurity and recurring crises hamper the task.
 The overall openness to foreign investment is below average.
 Still, Argentina has definite assets: its natural resources are considerable (copper, gas and oil) and its workforce is highly skilled and competitive.
 Both foreign and local investors typically operate under equitable conditions in Argentina.
 Nevertheless, foreign participation is barred in certain sectors like aviation and media.
 Additionally, there are limitations on foreign ownership of rural lands, water bodies, and border areas.
 Moreover, both domestic and international firms often cite a burdensome and unpredictable tax load along with inflexible labour regulations as hindrances to additional investment in Argentina.
-The Ministry of Foreign Affairs, International Trade, and Worship is the lead governmental entity for investment promotion, and there is currently no investment screening mechanism in place for inbound foreign investment.
+The Ministry of Foreign Affairs, International Trade, and Worship is the lead governmental entity for investment promotion through its Bureau of Investment, and there is currently no investment screening mechanism in place for inbound foreign investment.
 Argentina recently introduced tax incentives for investors in the automotive sector, which encompass accelerated depreciation and prompt reimbursement of VAT on purchases of new capital equipment, along with complete exemption (a zero percent rate) from export tariffs on manufactured goods generated by investment initiatives.
-Argentina ranks 73rd among the 132 economies on the Global Innovation Index 2023 and 145th out of 184 countries on the 2023 Index of Economic Freedom.
-Lastly, the country scored 37/100 in the latest Corruption Perception Index, ranking 98th out of 180 countries.
+To foster FDI, Argentina signed 48 investment agreements.
+Furthermore, in 2024, Argentina launched the Incentive Regime for Large Investments (RIGI) to attract major investments.
+RIGI offers tax, trade, and FX benefits for 30 years to projects over USD 200 million in sectors such as forestry, tourism, infrastructure, mining, technology, steel, energy, and oil and gas.
+The country ranks 76th among the 133 economies on the Global Innovation Index 2024 and 145th out of 184 countries on the latest Index of Economic Freedom.
+Lastly, the country scored 37/100 on the Corruption Perception Index, ranking 99th out of 180 countries.

 Foreign Direct Investment 202020212022